Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Background

 \subsection{Fears surrounding online experiences}

 Closely tied to negative psychological experience is heightened fear.
-Recent survey work shows that people's concerns surrounding the prevalence of online harms is generally high \citep{bright2024understanding}.
-Based on the fear of crime literature, there is reason to suppose women's fear of harm overall may be higher than men's.
-Offline, women consistently report higher levels of fear of being targeted by crime compared with men, especially when considering crime relating to personal harm \citep{snedker2012explaining}. \cite{stanko1995women} has argued that women’s anxieties around danger are largely caused by a fear of men, reflecting women's positions in a gendered world.
-It is easy to understand why such fears in women may be high.
-Recent work found that more than one in five young men aged 16 to 29 had a positive view of Andrew Tate, an influencer and self-proclaimed misogynist who has posted content advocating for the hitting and choking of women \citep{Booth2024, KCL2024}.
-It is important to understand feelings of fear and safety online as these are likely to impact people's comfort with participating in the online space and indeed spill over to the offline world too. \textbf{While some work suggests that women's fears around personal safety are heightened compared to men's, no work to date has systematically examined gender differences in fears of specific types of online harm, which is a key aim of the present study.}
+Offline, women consistently report higher levels of fear of being targeted by crime compared with men, especially when considering crime relating to personal harm \citep{snedker2012explaining}. \cite{stanko1995women} argues that women’s concerns around danger are largely caused by a fear of men, reflecting women's positions in a gendered world.
+It is important to understand feelings of fear around safety online as these are likely to impact people's comfort with participating in the online space.
+While some work suggests that women's fears around personal safety are heightened compared to men's, few previous studies have systematically examined gender differences in fears of specific types of online harm, which is a key aim of the present study.
+We also explore where fears of online harms typically originate from, an important first step in understanding the function of cultural transmission in discussions about online safety.

-It is also important to consider where fears online are likely to come from, particularly if there are gender differences in such fears.
-It is likely, for example, that the media, as a primary source of information for most people, plays an important role in terms of influencing people's fear of crime \citep{cashmore2014fear}, particularly owing to the vast coverage of crime-related stories in newspapers and television broadcasts.
-Little is known about the extent to which perceptions of online harms targeted at friends and public figures, or information from other sources, affects the development of fears surrounding online safety. \textbf{As a sub-aim, we find out where fears of online harms typically originate from, an important first step in understanding the function of cultural transmission in discussions about online safety.}